scipr-lab/libsnark/README.md

 *   define `USE_ASM` (on by default)

-    Use unrolled assembly routines for F[p] arithmetic and faster heap in multi-exponentiation.
+    Use architecture-specific assembly routines for F[p] arithmetic and heap in multi-exponentiation.
 (When not set, use GMP's `mpn_*` routines instead.)

 *   `cmake -DUSE_MIXED_ADDITION=ON`